-In simplest terms, a septic system is a big underground tank that collects household waste, treats the waste, and eventually discharges it.
-There are several different systems and ways to do this, but they all rely on the same basic idea.
+In simplest terms, septic systems are a big underground tanks that collect household waste, treat the waste, and eventually discharge it.
+There are several different septic systems and ways to do this, but they all rely on the same basic idea.

-A conventional septic system has a large, underground, concrete tank that holds the household waste.
+Conventional septic systems have a large, underground, concrete tank that holds the household waste.
 Solids sink to the bottom while the liquid (effluent) leaves the tank and enters a leach field.
 There are a few different types of leach fields, but they are pretty much variations of an open area with buried, perforated pipes.
 Eventually, the effluent percolates though the soil of the leach field.
 (The EPA has an excellent site with lots of information on all this.)

 On the surface, a leach field is just an open grassy area.
 But don’t worry – it’s not like a field of poopy grass.
 (That’s quite the mental image.)
 The leach field’s pipes are buried several feet below the surface.
 As long as the leach field is working as it should, water will always go down, not up.
 So, it’s ok to run barefoot through the grass. 🙂

 Alternative septic systems, like Multi-Flo, are more complex than a conventional system.
 These often rely on aerobic activity to break down waste and produce a cleaner discharge.
 They are a great choice on sites that don’t have enough room for a conventional leach field, or those that have soil condition issues such as a high water table or poor soil quality.

 Replacing the Septic System

 When we realized a full septic tank was the problem with the plumbing, we had the tank emptied.
 But, because the tank had never been emptied (in over twenty years!), it was filled with sludge and couldn’t be completely emptied.
 It needed to be replaced.
 The leach field was also shot.
 We needed to replace the entire system.
 (Hear those dollar signs cha-chinging?)